-Saturday, July 27, 7:00 am - Noon, Stormont Vail Event Center Enter through south handicap entrance of Landon Arena.
-SUPERINTENDENTS: INDIAN CREEK & AUBURN 4-H CLUBS
+Saturday, July 26, 7:00 am - Noon, Stormont Vail Event Center SUPERINTENDENTS: INDIAN CREEK & AUBURN 4-H CLUBS

 All-You-Can-Eat Pancakes plus sausage and coffee, milk, or orange juice.
-Advance and at the door tickets are a \$5.00 donation.
+Advance and at the door tickets are \$5.00.
 You may purchase advance tickets from Shawnee County 4-H members or from the Extension Office until the first day of the county fair.
 Proceeds help fund the Shawnee County 4-H Council.